rolaKhalil/rolakj.com/README.md

-Hi my name is Rola Khalil Judi and this is my personl website repository

 Checkout my site that I built in ReactJS using create-react-app!

-Note: This website is currently under development
+Note: This website is a basic personal website